-Of course the nobility and the royalty, those rivalrous siblings, soon reconciled their differences.
-Naturally the privileged united behind the King as soon as they realised how much the people and the deputies of the Third Estate hated them.
+Of course, the nobility and the royalty, those rivalrous siblings, soon reconciled their differences.
+Naturally the privileged united ,and the privileged coalesced again behind the King as soon as once they realised how much the people and the deputies of the Third Estate hated them.
 But it was already too late.